 I’ve wondered if I’ll change my stance on anonymity once I know at least a handful of people can identify me.

-The Downside to Anonymity
+Anonymous Blogging and the Downside to Anonymity

 Of course there is a downside to anonymity.
 Newspapers, magazines and other renowned publications are usually hesitant to write stories without using real names.
 This limits the reach of my story and that does frustrate me.
 If you want your voice to be heard it helps to willingly show your face to the world.